IFMAR 1:8 IC Off-Road World Championship

-The IFMAR World Championship for 1:8th IC Off-Road Cars (officially "IFMAR 1:8 IC Off-Road World Championship", nicknamed Nitro Buggy Worlds), is a world championship radio controlled car race hosted by the International Federation of Model Auto Racing (IFMAR).
-It takes place biennially on even years since 1986.
+The IFMAR World Championship for 1:8th IC Off-Road Cars (officially "IFMAR 1:8 IC Off-Road World Championship", nicknamed Nitro Buggy Worlds and initially referred to as the Rallycross Worlds, it radio controlled car event authorised by the International Federation of Model Auto Racing (IFMAR).
+It takes place every even year since 1986, alternating with the IFMAR 1:10 Electric Off-Road World Championships.

 The event is open exclusively to 1:8 scale off-road buggies running on nitromethanol mix fuel; these are 4WD cars characterized by its large wheels designed for off-road driving and enclosed single-seater bodyshell with large rear spoiler with two cutouts; at the rear to enable a cylinder head to protrude out at the back and the other, at the front to enable quick refueling.
+In 2024 the IFMAR 1:8 Electric Off-Road World Championship was added to the event as battery and motor technology improved.